Hey, glad you showed up!

 My work has taken me to most states across the country as well as Canada, Germany and England.
 One of my few regrets is that I’ve never had the occasion for an international posting.

-I’ve traveled to and around those places by plane, train, bus, subway, taxi, hired car, motorcycle, bicycle, rickshaw, hitch-hiking, foot, horse, donkey and elephant.
+I’ve traveled to and around those places by plane, train, bus, boat, subway, taxi, hired car, motorcycle, bicycle, rickshaw, hitch-hiking, foot, horse, donkey and elephant.
 Not only traveled by elephant, but herded rhinoceros by elephant back in Nepal.
 I love saying that!

 My degree in English Literature is from the University of Illinois at Champaign-Urbana.
 They still send me alumni letters mostly, I think, hoping I’ve become rich and famous.
 I’m working on it.